-Exhibition-quality, archival ink-jet prints prints are available for purchase directly from Jay Boersma
+Exhibition-quality, archival ink-jet prints prints for all other portfolios are available for purchase directly from Jay Boersma

 As I started editing the photographs to put on this site, I was a little surprised to realize that they span a period of over thirty-five years and this realization made me think that maybe I should write something about them—and about me.

 I fully understand that, on the Internet, a handful of paragraphs like this is equivalent to asking someone to read War and Peace so, although I'd like you to read this, you may decide not to and that would be fine.